REANNZ/etcbd-public/README.md

 Please note: the `elk-setup.sh` script may be run multiple times (contrary to the other setup scripts).
-This script pushes a small set of predefined visualizations and dashboards into the Metrics tool (the Kibana web application) - and also applies a persistent setting to the elasticsearch cluster to remove the limit on queued search queries (the default limit causes some Kibana visualization to break).
+This script pushes a small set of predefined visualizations and dashboards into the Metrics tool (the Kibana web application) - and also applies some setting to elasticsearch (disable replicas, tune down logging).
 The only environment variables this script depends on are `LOCAL_COUNTRY` and `INST_NAMES`: to propagage a change to these variable, it is necessary to first restart the containers (`docker-compose up -d`), then re-run the setup script.
 (If institutions were *removed* from INST_NAMES, it may be necessary to manually remove the dashboard and visualizations created for these institutions).

+The setup script also creates an *index pattern* in Kibana, telling Kibana where to find your data.
+However, this may fail if there are no data in ElasicSearch yet, so you may have to reinitialize Kibana after some initial data is ingested into ElasticSearch.
+You can re-run the setup script with:

+    ./elk-setup.sh --force

+Note that the `--force` flag deletes all Kibana settings - but the initial ones get loaded again by the setup script.
+And the actual data in ElasicSearch stays intact.

 ## Installing proper SSL certificates for Metrics tools